When you first start thinking about launching a new startup, you’re focused on finding a great business idea that you can turn into a company.

 Quip initially started as a collaborative word processor and spreadsheet apps.
 Over time the company built out new features like team chat, presentations, and document history.

 Quip recently launched “Live Apps.”
-It’s a powerful feature that gives users the ability to embed external services and apps directly in your documents.
+It’s a powerful feature that gives users the ability to embed external services and apps directly in their documents.

 Quip is a fantastic way to work with all of the standard documents a small business relies on with robust collaboration features and app integration.